In 2023, social responsibility is no longer a nice-to-have for eCommerce companies. It’s a must-have.

-There’s a fine line between brand braggadocio and smart PR.
+There’s a fine line between brand braggadocio and strategic public relations.
 How do you find the balance?
 Look to the companies that are doing it well.

 Consider Blu Kicks.
 This shoe brand was founded to protect reef fish in Hawaii.
 But rather than just donating a portion of sales annually, Blu Kicks donates a dollar for every pair of shoes sold to this effort.
 This mission is interwoven into every element of the company so that customers know that when they buy Blu Kicks, they’re not just endorsing a cool pair of sneakers, they’re a part of a greater effort to save an ocean habitat.
 From the website’s About Us page to its checkout, it’s made clear that the mission goes beyond shoes.